Bosch 300 Series VeroCafe Review: Can This Newcomer Compete With the Legends?

 That said, even technology newbies should have a pretty easy time navigating this superautomatic.
 After all, it requires very little effort on the user’s part.

-While you wait, pour about six ounces of milk into your cappuccino cup.
+While you wait, preheat your best espresso cup.
 At this point, you can also choose your beverage strength.
 I’d recommend starting in the middle, which is represented by three coffee beans on the display.

 Coffee for Fully Automatic Espresso Machines